Derek Chauvin: Who Is The Police Officer Seen Kneeling On George Floyd’s Neck?

 He Was Involved In The 2006 Killing Of Wayne Reyes

 Chavin was involved in the 2006 incident that led to the death of Wayne Reyes.
 According to The Star Tribune, Chauvin and five other officers responded to a stabbing call.
 After arriving at the scene, Reyes allegedly pulled a shotgun on six officers — including Chavuin — before he was shot and killed.
-The incident was mentioned in a report called “Stolen Lives in Minnesota: People Who Have Lost their Lives Through Encounters with Law Enforcement Authorities,” which was written by Communities United Against Police Brutality, a Minneapolis-based police watchdog nonprofit.
+The incident was mentioned in a report called “Stolen Lives in Minnesota: People Who Have Lost Their Lives Through Encounters with Law Enforcement Authorities,” which was written by Communities United Against Police Brutality, a Minneapolis-based police watchdog nonprofit.

 “While we strive for accuracy, we often have to rely on media accounts that endeavor to justify all deaths at the hands of law enforcement,” the report reads.